fniessink/toisto/docs/software.md

 When quizzing the translation of "te olette", Toisto will provide a hint based on the grammar, for example: "Listen and write in Finnish (plural)".

+#### Hints based on hypernyms

-If the concepts have different hypernyms, Toisto will provide a hint based on the hypernym.
+If the capitonyms have different hypernyms, Toisto will provide a hint based on the hypernym.
 For example, in the case of the Finnish words "Kreikka" and "kreikka", "Kreikka" has hypernym "country" and "kreikka" has hypernym "language":

 ```json
 {